 A root canal has a bad reputation for being a painful and unpleasant experience.
-But the truth is, a root canal is no more painful or involved than having a dental filling placed.
+However, the truth of the matter is, a root canal is no more painful or involved than having a dental filling placed.
 The pain associated with a root canal comes from the infection in the tooth that causes inflammation and pressure.
-The root canal procedure often provides immediate relief for the patient once the infection is removed from the tooth.
+In fact, after a root canal procedure, many patients report immediate relief once the infection is removed from the tooth.
 Treating root canals are a part of Dr. Gauthier’s general dentistry services and are the best way to provide relief to patients who have deep tooth infections.

-Perhaps the greatest benefit of the root canal procedure is that you are able to retain your natural tooth rather than have it removed.
+One of the greatest benefits of the root canal procedure is that you are able to retain your natural tooth rather than have it removed.
 An infected tooth should be treated as soon as possible though to avoid the need for a tooth extraction.
 Tooth infection spreads very quickly, so it is crucial that you treat it sooner rather than later.

 Dr. Gauthier performs root canal procedures in the comfort of his Northborough, MA dental office near you.
 He makes it his goal that patients are made to feel as comfortable and relaxed as possible before, during, and after treatment.